tristanmcpherson/KookehsItemDropMod/KookehsDropItemMod/README.md

 - 1.x - Readme update
 - 2.0.0 - Complete remake
 - 2.1.0 - Updated for RoR2 1.0, fix so items with no tier can't be dropped
+- 2.2.0 - Updated for the Anniversary Update